-This must-read Havasu Falls camping guide covers everything you need to know – including Havasupai permits, camping fees, what to bring and more!
+This must-read Havasu Falls camping guide covers Havasupai permit information, camping fees, what to pack and more!

 Camping at Havasu Falls is a magical experience.
 Located on the Havasupai Indian Reservation about 4 hours from Grand Canyon Village, the blue-green Havasu Falls (and the hike to get there) is an awe-inspiring experience that is a must-see for any avid hiker.
 The falls are ethereal against the dusty red of the canyon, and the views are stunning!